Christoph16478/iq/iq_python.md

   print("palindrome")
 else:
   print("Not a Palindrome")

-# Output:
-# enter sequence 323 palindrome
 ```

 ----

-**Write a one-liner that will count the number of capital letters in a file.
+## **Write a one-liner that will count the number of capital letters in a file.
 Your code should work even if the file is too big to fit in memory?**

 Let us first write a multiple line solution and then convert it to one-liner code.